magicblock-labs/Solana.Unity-SDK/src/pages/index.md

 ## Solana.Unity-SDK

-Here you'll find the documentation you need to get up and running with the Solana.Unity SDK and start leveraging Solana within your Unity-based games.
+Solana.Unity SDK is comprehensive set of open-source tools to easily access Solana in your Unity-based games.
-Solana.Unity-SDK uses [Solana.Unity-Core](https://github.com/garbles-labs/Solana.Unity-Core) implementation, native .NET Standard 2.0 (Unity compatible) with full RPC API coverage.
-You can install the SDK with the Unity Package Manager to configure your preferred wallet among the available options.
+You can install the SDK with the Unity Package Manager and set up your preferred wallet among the available options.
+Solana.Unity-SDK uses [Solana.Unity-Core](https://github.com/garbles-labs/Solana.Unity-Core) implementation, native .NET Standard 2.0 (Unity compatible) with full RPC API coverage, MPL, native DEXes operations and more.
-The project started as a fork of [unity-solana-wallet](https://github.com/allartprotocol/unity-solana-wallet), but it has been detached due to the several changes we made and the upcoming pipeline of wallet integrations, including [SMS](https://github.com/solana-mobile/solana-mobile-stack-sdk), Phantom and Web3auth support ...
+The project started as a fork of [unity-solana-wallet](https://github.com/allartprotocol/unity-solana-wallet), but it has been detached due to the several changes we made and the upcoming pipeline of wallet integrations, including [SMS](https://github.com/solana-mobile/solana-mobile-stack-sdk) and Raindrops.

 ## The SDK supports:
 - Full JSON RPC API coverage
 - Wallet and accounts: Set up of a non-custodial Solana wallet in Unity (sollet and solana-keygen compatible)
-- Web3auth support (non-custodial signup/login through social accounts)
+- Phantom and Web3auth support (non-custodial signup/login through social accounts)
 - Transaction decoding from base64 and wire format and encoding back into wire format
 - Message decoding from base64 and wire format and encoding back into wire format
 - Instruction decompilation
 - TokenWallet object to send and receive SPL tokens and JIT provisioning of Associated Token Accounts
+- Basic UI examples
+- NFTs
+- Compile games to xNFTs (Backpack)
+- Native DEX operations (Orca, Jupiter coming soon...)

 ## Upcoming:
 - Wallet support for SMS and Seed Vault.